AnthonyDiGirolamo/airline-themes/README.md

 - `powerline`
 - `evil` (optional but recommended)

-You can install via melpa or clone this repo into your load-path then add the following to your `init.el`:
+Install via melpa or clone this repo into your load-path and add the following to your `init.el`

     (require 'airline-themes)
     (load-theme 'airline-light)